Ingalls Shipbuilding

 On December 3, 1996, a San Francisco jury [74 Cal.App.4th 170] found Ingalls Shipbuilding, Westinghouse, another shipyard owner, Avondale, and several other companies guilty of negligence against the Overly family.

-A total of $400,000 in non-economic damages was given to the Overly family, in addition to $25,000 for loss of consortium to Louise Overly.
+A total of $400,000 in non-economic damages was given to the Overly family, in addition to $25,000 for the loss of consortium to Louise Overly.

 If you were affected by asbestos at Ingalls, contact a mesothelioma lawyer to find out what you can do about it.
+Most people have two options for seeking compensation for mesothelioma and other asbestos illnesses.

 Additional Information and Resources for Asbestos Victims